Yaw-Dev/apex-colour-aim-ahk/README.md

 <h1>Apex Legends Colour Aimbot</h1>

 This is a simple and free Colour Aimbot script for <b>Apex Legends</b>.
-It is completely safe to use and UNDETECTED.
+This script is Detected and can get you banned (as of Season 13).
 <br>
 Note: I'm not the original creator!
 Credits to <b>od8m#0666</b>
 <br>